-Water Quality Monitoring Results For 2022
+Water Quality Monitoring Results For 2023

-This table shows some of the results of water quality monitoring by ClearWood Community.
+This table shows some of the results of water quality monitoring by Clearwood Community.
 Test results show that your water meets or surpasses all Federal and state standards for public drinking water.
 The water quality information presented in the table is from the most recent round of testing done in accordance with the regulations.
 All data shown was collected during the last calendar year unless otherwise noted in the table.
 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of weather or not your drinking water meets health standards.
+Due to the extraordinary amount of construction done on the water system in 2023 we had several total coliform positive tests.
+The water was treated with chlorine, water lines were flushed until satisfactory samples were obtained.